Debt Guaranteed by the Company

 (3)Principal and interest due monthly with remaining principal due at maturity.

 We provide guarantees to lenders for our joint ventures, which include standard non-recourse carve out indemnifications for losses arising from items such as but not limited to fraud, physical waste, payment of taxes, environmental indemnities, misapplication of insurance proceeds or security deposits and failure to maintain required insurance.
-For construction and term loans, we may include a guaranty of completion as well as a principal guaranty ranging from 0% to 17% of principal.
-The principal guarantees include terms for release or reduction based upon satisfactory completion of construction and performance targets including occupancy thresholds and minimum debt service coverage tests.
-As of March 31, 2022, the maximum amount of unconsolidated joint venture debt guaranteed by the Company was $21.9 million.
+For term loans, we may include a guaranty of completion as well as a principal guaranty ranging from 0% to 15.5% of principal.
+As of September 30, 2022, the maximum amount of unconsolidated joint venture debt guaranteed by the Company was $10.0 million.

 We have considered our short-term (one year or less from the date of filing these financial statements) liquidity needs and the adequacy of our estimated cash flows from operating activities and other financing sources to meet these needs.
 These other sources include but are not limited to: existing cash, ongoing relationships with certain financial institutions, our ability to sell debt or issue equity subject to market conditions and proceeds from the potential sale of non-core assets.
 We believe that we have access to the necessary financing to fund our short-term liquidity needs.